 If you or someone you love is snoring badly almost every night, there’s a good chance sleep apnea is the cause.
 However, there is a test you can do at home.
 It’s called a home sleep test, that is offered by our Phoenix, AZ dental office as a sleep apnea treatment.
 You will wear a small device at night while you sleep.
 It collects data that Dr. Cavendish will sent to a neurologist for proper diagnosis.

 You can also get your throat checked using a oropharyngeal meter.
 It measures the back of your tongue and size of your throat to see how likely they are to create breathing problems while you sleep.
 An acoustic rhinometer uses sound to measure your nasal passages and detect obstruction and congestion.

 Modern Sleep Apnea Treatment

 If you have sleep apnea, don’t worry.
 There are ways to work around it so you can finally get some sleep.
 If you have obstructive sleep apnea, a great sleep apnea treatment is an oral appliance that provides relief.
 This is a small mouthguard-like device that you wear at night when you sleep.
 It shifts your jaw slightly, which helps keep your windpipe open during sleep.
-And for some patients, we can bill your medical insurance for your sleep apnea treatment.
+And for some patients, our Phoenix, AZ dental office can bill your medical insurance for your sleep apnea treatment.